lambert/B8/docs/PRU_training.md

     This should now compile successfully !
     If not, correct any errors until build completes.

-11. Let's launch the debugger and load the code!
+11. Let's launch the debugger and load the code

    a.
 Right click the Target Configuration file we created earlier and select <b>Launch Selected Configuration</b>.